 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I am the registered owner of a leasehold flat in Brough, conveyancing formalities finalised in 2011.
-Can you give me give me an indication of the likely cost of a lease extension?
-Corresponding properties in Brough with a long lease are worth £216,000.
+I inherited a garden flat in Brough, conveyancing was carried out in 2005.
+Can you work out an approximate cost of a lease extension?
+Comparable properties in Brough with an extended lease are worth £216,000.
 The average or mid-range amount of ground rent is £50 levied per year.
-The lease finishes on 21st October 2087
+The lease runs out on 21st October 2092

-With 69 years left to run we estimate the price of your lease extension to be between £9,500 and £11,000 as well as costs.
+With just 69 years remaining on your lease we estimate the price of your lease extension to span between £9,500 and £11,000 as well as legals.

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of comprehensive investigations.
-Do not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive due diligence.
+You should not use the figures in tribunal or court proceedings.
+There may be other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not take any other action placing reliance on this information before seeking the advice of a professional.